 Click OK or Apply to save changes.

-Deleting a Library
+Deleting a Library in Windows

-To delete a custom or a default Library, right-click on it and select Delete.
-This will move the Library definition to Recycle Bin, but all folders that were included in the Library will stay in tact and no files will be removed.
-Library is just a view, remember?
+Windows will then confirm removal of the Library.
+Click Yes to proceed.
+This will move the Library definition file to Recycle Bin, but all folders that were included in the Library will stay intact and no files will be removed.
+A library is just a view, remember?

 If you accidentally removed a Library you needed, you can recover it from Recycle Bin as described in the Work with files and folders in Windows article.
 Or you can undo the action with a simple keyboard shortcut - CTRL+Z.

-Restoring default Libraries
+Restoring default Libraries in Windows